 It is about looking at the amount spent overall on marketing and thinking hard about whether the tools being currently used are the best value for the business.

-Often budgets are pooled into one area and other opportunities are overlooked.
-It is only when customers tell their suppliers what their competitors are doing for them (that they are not) that other marketing techniques are seen and the alarm bells start to ring.
+Often budgets are pooled into one area and other opportunities can be overlooked.
+It is only when customers tell their suppliers what their competitors are doing for them (which they are not) that other marketing techniques are seen and the alarm bells start to ring.

 How can plan improvements be made?

 Ensure that customer feedback loops exist – knowing what your customers want and think is so valuable.

 What exactly have you learned from the marketing activities pursued?